zkamil/movies-database/README.md

 # movies-database

-Client side code for the same is kept in client folder in the code base
+Client side code is in the folder named 'client' in the code base

 For running the code in local we have to setup local mongodb database in http://localhost:27017/
 1. Open your terminal